Ollrogge/fuzzd/README.md

 # fuzzd
+**Note**: This is a work in progress.
+More features will be added over time.

 `fuzzd` is an AFL++ campaign orchestrator for prebuilt C/C++ fuzzing binaries.
 It supervises multi-instance fuzzing runs, keeps campaign output organized, and